pcanz/pPEGc/README.md

 This is an implementation of [pPEG] in C.

-A single file `pPEG.c`, full features but still under development.
+A single file `pPEG.c`, with no dependencies other than std lib.

 ##  Example